solariachip/solariachip.github.io/_posts/2026-01-24-petrichor.md

 A lone wave \
 Constructed and destructed each time \
 Pushes the Earth aside \
-Refining bare minerals and leaving nothing
+Refining bare minerals and leaving naught